Everybody’s on some kind of diet

 Gasoline only – the old internal combustion engine

-The old internal combustion engine doesnt get the respect it used to, but there are about 235,000,000 of them on the road today.
-Some of these cars are as fuel efficient as hybrids, but does that make them the least expensive?
-Th gas price was computed at $2.92 a gallon.
+The old internal combustion engine doesn’t get the respect it used to, but there are about 235,000,000 of them on the road today.
+Some of these cars are as fuel-efficient as hybrids, but does that make them the least expensive?
+The gas price was computed at $2.92 a gallon.

-The hybrid, according to EPA figures, are much more fuel efficient than a regular gasoline only internal combustion engine, but the prices start much higher.
-The EPA numbers are off and the EPa knows it.
+- The hybrid, according to EPA figures, is much more fuel-efficient than regular gasoline only internal combustion engine, but the prices start much higher.
+The EPA numbers are off and the EPA knows it.
 I have included the average mpg that users say they get on fueleconomy.gov.
 Hybrids still take gasoline, so I computed the mileage at $2.92 a gallon

-Flex-fuel vehicles can take E85 (85/15 percent ethanol/gasoline) or gasoline.
+- Flex-fuel vehicles can take E85 (85/15 percent ethanol/gasoline) or gasoline.
 The difference is in the fuel.
 Ethanol is made in America and gasoline is imported from a foreign country.
-Ethanol gets about 25 percent less fuel efficiency than gasoline, but costs about 25 percent less, at $2.34.
+Ethanol gets about 25 percent less fuel-efficient than gasoline, but costs about 25 percent less, at $2.34.

 Tricks of the trade